atomatus/dot-net-boot-starter-web/README.md

 ### Getting Started
 To get started with the Bootstarter Web API project, follow these steps:

-- Clone or download the project repository.
+- **Install Package using NuGet:**

+     - **Open Visual Studio:** Start Visual Studio and open your existing project or create a new project depending on your needs.

+     - **Access NuGet Package Manager:**

+         - **For a specific project:** Right-click the project in Solution Explorer and choose "Manage NuGet Packages".

+         - **For entire solution:** If you want to install the package in all projects in the solution, right-click the solution in Solution Explorer and choose "Manage NuGet Packages for Solution".

+     - **Search for Package `Atomatus.Bootstarter.Web`:** In the NuGet Package Manager, go to the "Browse" tab and type "Atomatus.Bootstarter.Web" in the search box.

+     - **Install Package:** Click the "Install" button to start the installation process.

+     - **Accept Terms of Use (if required):** NuGet may ask you to accept the terms of use for the package.
+Make sure you read and accept the terms if necessary.

+     - **Verify Installation:** After successful installation, you will see output messages indicating that the package was installed successfully.
+You can also check the "Dependencies" folder in Solution Explorer to confirm that the package has been added to the project.

-- Customize the provided classes such as ControllerCrudBase, ControllerCrudBaseAsync, and ControllerMapperBase to match your data models and business logic.
+- **Customize the provided classes** such as ControllerCrudBase, ControllerCrudBaseAsync, and ControllerMapperBase to match your data models and business logic.

-- Implement your API endpoints and actions using the classes provided by the Bootstarter framework.
+- **Implement your API endpoints** and actions using the classes provided by the Bootstarter framework.

-- Configure Swagger documentation and API versioning in your Startup.cs file using the provided extension methods.
+- **Configure Swagger** documentation and API versioning in your Startup.cs file using the provided extension methods.

-- Build and run your ASP.NET Core application to start using your Web API with all the advantages of the Bootstarter framework.
+- **Build and run your ASP.NET Core** application to start using your Web API with all the advantages of the Bootstarter framework.

 ### Conclusion